meet our TEACHING ARTIST Staff / 2025-2026 SCHOOL YEAR

 Kate moved to New York City to pursue a degree in Nursing and is forever grateful to have found Dance to Unite in the spring of 2018.
 She joined Dance to Unite through the internship program and progressed from an assistant teacher to co-lead teacher to teaching artist and trainer in the Dance to Unite Teaching Method.
 Kate has been the organization’s coordinator and administrator since 2019.

 Kate continues her work with Dance to Unite while working full time as a Registered Nurse in Manhattan.
-She achieved her Certified Clinical Transplant Nurse certification and is currently pursuing a graduate degree in Nursing Education.
+She achieved her Certified Clinical Transplant Nurse certification and a Master’s Degree in Nursing Education.
 Kate hopes to combine her passions for community, education, culture, and health for the betterment and investment of youth.

 "Dance to Unite is a place where young students of various cultures can explore their identity and learn about important ideas, such as collaboration and respect, while simultaneously building close connections with one another."